Vodafone: India

 On 28 October 2005, the company announced the acquisition of a 10 per cent stake in India's Bharti Enterprises, which operated the largest mobile phone network in India under the brand name Airtel.
 Then on 11 February 2007, the Company agreed to acquire a controlling interest of 67% in Hutch Essar for US$11.1 billion.
 At the same time, it agreed to sell back 5.6% of its Airtel stake to the Mittals; Vodafone would retain a 4.4% stake in Airtel.
 On 21 September 2007, Hutch was rebranded to Vodafone India.
 In May 2011, Vodafone Group Plc bought the remaining shares of Vodafone Essar from Essar Group Ltd for $5 billion.
 In October 2013, it was reported by Reuters that Vodafone planned to invest as much as $2 billion (£1.2 billion) to buy out minority shareholders in Vodafone India.

 By late January 2017, Vodafone Group's unit in India and Idea Cellular Ltd were in preliminary talks to merge.
-On 20 March 2017, Vodafone announced that it was merging its Indian business with Idea, India's third-largest network, to create the country's third largest operator with almost 270 million customers, accounting for 16% of the Indian cellphone market.
-Vodafone would own 45.1 percent of the new operator and Idea's parent company, the Aditya Birla Group, 26 percent.
+On 20 March 2017, Vodafone announced that it was merging its Indian business with Idea, India's third-largest network, to create the country's third-largest operator with almost 270 million customers, accounting for 16% of the Indian cellphone market.
+Vodafone would own 45.1 per cent of the new operator and Idea's parent company, the Aditya Birla Group, 26 per cent.
 The deal valued Vodafone India at the equivalent of $12.6 billion and Idea Cellular at the equivalent of $11.02 billion.
 The deal would enable Vodafone to move its Indian subsidiary off its balance sheet, cutting the British group's net debt by the equivalent of almost $8.25 billion.
-The Telecom ministry (DoT) cleared the Vodofone–Idea merger on 9 July 2018.
+The Telecom ministry (DoT) cleared the Vodafone–Idea merger on 9 July 2018.
 On 31 August 2018, Vodafone Idea became a legal entity and the largest telecom service provider in India.
 On 7 September 2020, Vodafone Idea unveiled its new brand identity, 'Vi' which involves the integration of the company's separate brands 'Vodafone' and 'Idea' into one unified brand.